 What Should You Do In Cases Of Housing Discrimination?

-Now that you know little bit about your rights under various fair housing laws, let’s run through some of what you can do if you feel you may have been the victim of discrimination.
+Now that you know a little bit about your rights under various fair housing laws, let’s run through some of what you can do if you feel you are the victim of discrimination.

 Try To Work It Out With The Offending Party